Dre Campbell Farm

 Dropping ticks in rubbing alcohol is also an effective way to kill them on contact.

-If you find a tick on yourself or your pet, use a pair of tweezers to remove it, then drop it into rubbing alcohol.
+If you find a tick on yourself or your pet, use fine-tipped tweezers to remove it, then drop it into rubbing alcohol.
 It will kill the tick immediately.

 11. Diatomaceous Earth